Moody Dog Isn't Impressed With Anyone At The Doggy Day Care

 Pogo, the hormonal teenager

-I've honestly never come across a dog who prefers to judge others than play with them.
-Having said that, I'm sure most of us relate to Pogo.
+I've honestly never come across a dog who prefers to judge others rather than play with them.
+Having said that, I'm sure most of us can relate to Pogo.

-There's nothing more difficult than having to be around others who just don't seem to match your frequency!
-Pogo reminds us of hormonal teenagers who're constantly on the lookout for something more interesting than themselves!
+There's nothing more difficult than being around others who just don't seem to match your frequency!
+Pogo reminds us of hormonal teenagers who are constantly on the lookout for something more interesting than themselves!

 Here's to Pogo!
 We love you!